Marketing and Global Supply Chain

 His second area of research is in Service Operations—both in the building of theoretical microfoundations to help define the field, and in empirical research on the impact of IT on service employee productivity.

 He holds a Ph.D. from the University of California, Berkeley’s Haas School of Business and an MBA from BYU's Marriott School of Management.
 He has worked for Ford Motor Company as a financial analyst, and he advises firms facing decisions about Research and Development, technology transitions, and the issues associated with new technology adoption.
-He serves on the Boards of Directors of Ceramic Process Systems (NASDAQ: CPS-H) and the South Region of Intermountain Healthcare.
+He serves on the Boards of Directors of Ceramic Process Systems (NASDAQ: CPS-H).

-- "The Prius Approach: How hybrid technologies help companies survive disruption and shape the future.", Harvard Business Review, Edition 11, Volume 93, Issue 11, Pages 103-109, Harvard Business School Press, Boston, MA, 2015.
+- "The Prius Approach: How hybrid technologies help companies survive disruption and shape the future.", Harvard Business Review, Edition 11, Volume 93, Pages 103-109, Harvard Business School Press, Boston, MA, 2015

-- ""Old" technology responses to dominant technological threats: Demand heterogeneity and graceful technology retreats", Industrial and Corporate Change, Edition 5, Volume 19, Issue 5, Pages 1655-1675, 2010.
+- ""Old" technology responses to dominant technological threats: Demand heterogeneity and graceful technology retreats", Industrial and Corporate Change, Edition 5, Volume 19, Pages 1655-1675, 2010

 - Best Paper Honorable Mention POMS college of Service Operations, 2011